billlouden/web50-projects-2020-x-search/README.md

 ## Youtube Video
-There is a short video where I go through the required specifications of the project: https://www.youtube.com/watch?v=VnJctVoojwc
+color: red There is a short video where I go through the required specifications of the project:

 ## Assignment specification
 - **Pages**.
 Your website should have at least three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.